sxccxs/robot_server/README.md

 ### Authentication errors

 If there is a Key ID in the `CLIENT_KEY_ID` message that is outside the expected range, the server responds with a `SERVER_KEY_OUT_OF_RANGE_ERROR` error message and terminates the connection.
 Negative values are also considered a number.
-If there is not only number, excluding `COMMAND_POSTFIX`, in the `CLIENT_KEY_ID` message, the server responds with a `SERVER_SYNTAX_ERROR` error.
+If there is not only number, excluding `CMD_POSTFIX`, in the `CLIENT_KEY_ID` message, the server responds with a `SERVER_SYNTAX_ERROR` error.

-If there is a numeric value (my be negative) in the `CLIENT_CONFIRMATION` message, excluding `COMMAND_POSTFIX` that does not match the expected confirmation, the server sends a `SERVER_LOGIN_FAILED` message and terminates the connection.
+If there is a numeric value (my be negative) in the `CLIENT_CONFIRMATION` message, excluding `CMD_POSTFIX` that does not match the expected confirmation, the server sends a `SERVER_LOGIN_FAILED` message and terminates the connection.
 If it is not a purely numeric value at all, the server sends a `SERVER_SYNTAX_ERROR` message and terminates the connection.

 ### Syntax error

 The server always responds to a syntax error immediately after receiving the message in which it detected the error.
 The server sends the `SERVER_SYNTAX_ERROR` message to the robot and then must terminate the connection as soon as possible.
 Syntactically incorrect messages:

-- The incoming message is longer than the number of characters defined for each message (including the `COMMAND_POSTFIX` terminating characters).
+- The incoming message is longer than the number of characters defined for each message (including the `CMD_POSTFIX` terminating characters).
 Length for every message is defined in the client message summary table.
 - The incoming message does not syntactically match any of the `CLIENT_USERNAME`, `CLIENT_KEY_ID`, `CLIENT_CONFIRMATION`, `CLIENT_OK`, `CLIENT_RECHARGING`, and `CLIENT_FULL_POWER` messages.

 ### Logical error